ak4774blog/ak4774blog.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
-I’m a rising sophomore.
-I am interested in math, cs, and astronomy/astrophysics.
-In my free time, I like to watch a lot of soccer (go Arsenal) and play various sports/games with my friends.
-This is a website for my blog.
+Hello, I am a sophomore interested in math, computer science, and a bit of physics and chemistry.
+In my free time, I like to play spikeball, frisbee, and badminton with my friends, and listen to music.
+This website is for my blog.